MohGovIL/Clinical-Documentation/docs/api/fhir.md

 _sort|date, priority, service-type **
 _summary|count

-** Can be used separately or combined together using paranthesis
+** Can be used separately or combined together using commas

 <br>